Picovoice/octopus/binding/web/README.md

 #### Initialize in Worker Thread

-Create an instance of `LeopardWorker`:
+Create an instance of `OctopusWorker`:

 ```typescript
 const handle = await OctopusWorker.create(